 WHAT'S THAT, WALKER? you ask.
 YOU HAVE ROOM FOR THREE GODDAMN BETTY BOOP CARTOONS BUT YOU DON'T MENTION SCARFACE, THE SHAME OF A NATION?
 WHAT THE HELL IS WRONG WITH YOU?

 Look, I like Scarface, but it's an uneven movie.
 Now obviously I can forgive a certain unevenness if the high points are high enough: I listed Murders in the Rue Morgue, after all, and in the case of Freaks I pretty much counted the film's flaws as virtues.
 You could make the case that Kongo is nothing but flaws, crammed together into some sort of crazy pre-Code fever dream.
 But with Scarface, I can't get past that awful crime-doesn't-pay lecture that the studio insisted on inserting into the movie.

 Yes, I let in Ivan, and it's full of propaganda for a totalitarian regime—quite a bit worse, morally speaking, than telling viewers not to be gangsters.
-But Dovzhenko played off the material that he was forced to include, made it part of its art, and subverted it.
+But Dovzhenko played off the material that he was forced to include, made it part of his art, and subverted it.
 Howard Hawks just walked off the set for a while, let another director shoot the scene, and shoved the ungainly thing in.
 So the film falls off the list.
 If you want to imagine that it's at #21, I can live with that.

 Of the films of 1932 that I haven't seen, I'm most interested in Night at the Crossroads.